diegows/elastic-mongodb/README.md

 - Basic replica set configuration.
 DONE
 - Basic sharding support.
 DONE
 - Sharding + Repl sets.
 DONE
+- Bootstrap script.
 - Salt cloud integration.
 - Support for delayed replica set members.
+- Implement Salt overstate.

 TODO
 ----

 - Create dependencies between minions.
 For example, primary configuration fails if secondaries doesn't have the grains replset_name and replset_role.
+    May be not required, use conditionals in templates.
 - tests!!!
-- Check with mine_functions doesn't work in the pillars.
 - mine_functions should accept a function name argument to avoid confusion with you use something like grains.get as function.
 - Move mongodb.conf state to mongodb-base.
+- Port assigment: do it right!
+- mine.py patch instead of manage.

+- Check with mine_functions doesn't work in the pillars.
+    Is not supported yet.